-For the past two weeks, I’ve been battling a nasty cold, my first of the winter season.
+For the past two weeks, I’ve been battling my first nasty cold of the winter season.
 I’m surprised it took me until mid-March to catch one, considering I’m always exposed to sick students at school and at work.
-But it finally hit, and it’s hitting hard: laryngitis, cough, runny nose, and now a sinus infection.
+But it finally hit and it’s hitting hard: laryngitis, cough, runny nose and now a sinus infection.
 I’ve practically rubbed my nose raw from all of the tissues I’ve used in the past week!
 (I’m sporting a bright red schnoz, just like Rudolph.)
 I had to make an appointment with my orthopedic specialist in ripon since it went on for days.
 They were great.